laravel/docs/authorization.md

         // The current user may update the post...
     })->middleware('can:update,post');

 In this example, we're passing the `can` middleware two arguments.
 The first is the name of the action we wish to authorize and the second is the route parameter we wish to pass to the policy method.
-In this case, since we are using [implicit model binding](/docs/{{version}}/routing#implicit-binding), a `Post` model will be passed to the policy method.
-If the user is not authorized to perform the given action, an HTTP response with a `403` status code will be generated by the middleware.
+In this case, since we are using [implicit model binding](/docs/{{version}}/routing#implicit-binding), a `App\Models\Post` model will be passed to the policy method.
+If the user is not authorized to perform the given action, an HTTP response with a 403 status code will be returned by the middleware.

 <a name="middleware-actions-that-dont-require-models"></a>
 #### Actions That Don't Require Models

-Again, some actions like `create` may not require a model instance.
+Again, some policy methods like `create` do not require a model instance.
 In these situations, you may pass a class name to the middleware.
 The class name will be used to determine which policy to use when authorizing the action:

     Route::post('/post', function () {
         // The current user may create posts...